ericberman/MyFlightbookiOS/ReadMe.md

 ~~~~
 The actual value for the web service key is the token that you use to identify this app as being authorized to make web service calls.

 You'll also need to create a file called "HostName.h", which specifies the domain name (see below for more information) of the server against which you will run.
+It also defines the appID used in the iTunes store.

 The structure of this file is this:
 ~~~~